apertureless/vue-chartjs/website/src/guide/index.md

 # Getting Started

-**vue-chartjs** is a wrapper for [Chart.js](https://github.com/chartjs/Chart.js) in vue.
+**vue-chartjs** is a wrapper for [Chart.js](https://github.com/chartjs/Chart.js) in Vue.
 You can easily create reuseable chart components.

-Supports Chart.js v3.
+Supports Chart.js v4.

 ## Introduction